Alistair Vigier

-Alistair Vigier (born March 1990) is a Canadian-British entrepreneur in the legal technology industry.
-He was the CEO of Clearway Law and is the current CEO of Caseway AI.
+Alistair Vigier is a Canadian-British entrepreneur in the technology automation industry.
+He was the CEO of Clearway Law and is the current CEO of Caseway.

 Early life and education

-Vigier was born in Toronto, Ontario, and later moved to Victoria, British Columbia.
+Vigier was born in Toronto, Ontario.
 He attended the University of Victoria, focusing on psychology and statistics, and pursued legal studies at the University of Birmingham in the United Kingdom.

-Before embarking on his entrepreneurial ventures, he served in the Canadian Armed Forces for seven years, during which he sustained a gunshot injury and was subsequently medically discharged.
+Before embarking on his entrepreneurial ventures, he served in the Canadian Armed Forces for seven years.
+In 2009, while participating in Operation Podium (a military training exercise in northern British Columbia), he sustained a gunshot injury to his leg due to a training mishap and was subsequently medically discharged.

 In 2013, Vigier was awarded the Victoria Police Civic Service Award for stopping a car theft.

 Career

 After his military service, Vigier entered the legal industry in 2015, initially working at a family law firm where he was the business development manager.
 He grew the law firm's revenue to $3.5 million.

 Several years after Vigier left the law firm, the managing partner was twice disbarred for events that happened in 2012, before Vigier joined it.
+Vigier later filed a lawsuit against the law firm and its managing partner, alleging negligent misrepresentation related to investments in the firm.
+A British Columbia court found in his favour, holding the defendants liable for misleading investors about the nature and security of the investment, and awarded damages.

-In 2022, he founded Clearway Law, a lawyer rating website with 200,000 monthly visitors, designed to connect users with lawyers and provide legal information.
-The platform features profiles of lawyers across Canada and the United Kingdom, allowing the public to leave reviews and ratings.
+He later founded Clearway Law, a lawyer rating website designed to connect users with lawyers and provide legal information.

-Controversies

 Clearway Law has faced criticism for creating online profiles of lawyers without their consent, leading to disputes over the accuracy of the information presented.
 Additionally, the company has been involved in debates over the legitimacy of its lawyer rating system given that users can remain anonymous.

 In 2024, Vigier co-founded Caseway AI, a SaaS company that processes court decisions to assist legal professionals and the self-represented in research and contract drafting.
 The platform utilizes artificial intelligence to answer legal questions by using court decisions as its "AI database."

-However, in November 2024, the Canadian Legal Information Institute (CanLII) filed a lawsuit against Caseway AI, alleging unauthorized use of its database to build Caseway's system.
+In November 2024, the Canadian Legal Information Institute (CanLII) filed a Caseway, alleging unauthorized use of its database to build Caseway's system.
 Vigier has denied these allegations, asserting that Caseway AI uses only publicly available court records.
+The case was settled in March 2026, with both parties announcing that they had “resolved all matters arising from the proceeding”, with Caseway writing in a separate release that “For the first time in the legal tech space, a dispute of this scale between a legal data institution and an AI company has concluded with a forward-looking resolution rather than a prolonged legal battle.”